How to make Thandai from scratch – Holi Special

 This Thandai is my childhood in a glass!
 Get ready to slurp away and wipe milk mustaches off your face coz it’s THAT delicious!!
 It is easy to make but you must stick to the recipe to get the right balance of flavours!
 Make homemade thandai for holi or just on any summer’s day!

+No Holi party is ever complete without a glass (or two) of chilled thandai.
+While there are plenty of readymade options available, nothing beats this homemade version.
 It does much more than just refresh you.
-Take a swig of chilled thandai and you’ll be awash with the feeling of cool deliciousness and you'll be craving for more!
-There are plenty of readymade options available but nothing beats this homemade thandai recipe!
+Take a swig of chilled thandai and you’ll be awash with the feeling of cool deliciousness that will leave you craving for more!

 What’s Thandai?